timfulker/musobuddy/replit.md

 ### Overview
 MusoBuddy is a platform designed to centralize and streamline administrative tasks for musicians, including bookings, contracts, and invoicing.
-It aims to provide a user-friendly, scalable solution for music career management, reducing administrative burdens, and becoming the global standard for music career management for independent musicians and small-to-medium music enterprises.
-The platform focuses on automating workflows, improving communication, and providing robust tools for financial and logistical management.
+It aims to reduce administrative burdens, automate workflows, improve communication, and offer robust tools for financial and logistical management.
+The project's vision is to simplify the business side of music, aspiring to become the global standard for music career management for independent musicians and small-to-medium music enterprises.

 ### User Preferences
 Preferred communication style: Simple, everyday language.